MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 uid: microsoft.quantum.libraries.overview-chemistry.concepts.simulationalgorithms
 ---

-# Simulating Hamiltonian Dynamics
+# Simulating Hamiltonian dynamics

 Once the Hamiltonian has been expressed as a sum of elementary operators using the [Jordan-Wigner representation](xref:microsoft.quantum.libraries.overview-chemistry.concepts.jordanwigner), the dynamics can then be compiled into fundamental gate operations using a host of well-known techniques.
 Three efficient approaches include Trotter–Suzuki formulas, linear combinations of unitaries, and qubitization.

 This article examines these three approaches, along with concrete Q# examples of how to implement these methods using the Hamiltonian simulation library.

-## Trotter–Suzuki Formulas
+## Trotter–Suzuki formulas

 The idea behind Trotter–Suzuki formulas is simple: express the Hamiltonian as a sum of easy to simulate Hamiltonians and then approximate the total evolution as a sequence of these simpler evolutions.
 In particular, let $H=\sum_{j=1}^m H_j$ be the Hamiltonian.